 I’m a big fan of T-Mobile.
 I readily admit that their US network is not the best there is; the general consensus seems to be that that honor belongs to AT&T and Verizon.
-However, T-Mobile offers great value in many areas, including one often-ignored perk that I use all the time: free in-flight WiFi.
+However, it offers great value in many areas, including one often-ignored perk that I use all the time: T-Mobile free in-flight WiFi.

 Connecting From Up There